telia-oss/aws-env/README.md

 - `export KMSENCRYPTED=kms://<encrypted-secret>`

-Where `<path>` is the name of the secret in secrets manager or parameter store. `aws-env` will look up secrets in the region specified in the `AWS_DEFAULT_REGION` environment variable, and if it is unset or empty it will contact the EC2 Metadata endpoint (if possible) and find/use the region where it is deployed.
+Where `<path>` is the name of the secret in secrets manager or parameter store. `aws-env` will look up secrets in the region specified in the `AWS_REGION` or `AWS_DEFAULT_REGION` environment variables, and if they are both unset/empty it will contact the EC2 Metadata endpoint
+(if possible) and use the region where it is deployed.

 Required IAM privileges:
 - Secrets manager: `secretsmanager:GetSecretValue` on the resource.
 And `kms:Decrypt` if not using the `aws/secretsmanager` key alias.